tyshia02/tfcb_capstone/README.md

 # tfcb_capstone
 Jodiene Johnson
-December 16, 2020

 ## Analysis of tumor grade, tumor size, and histologic type in ER positive and triple negative breast cancers

 ## Project organization
-This project uses data from the article cited below make comparisons and correlations between tumor grade, tumor size, and histologic type for ER positive and triple negative tumor samples.
+This project uses data from the article cited below to make comparisons and correlations between tumor grade, tumor size, and histologic type for ER positive and triple negative tumor samples.